Maduro alleges 2 opposition leaders linked to drone attack

 The International Monetary Fund projects inflation could top 1 million percent by year's end.

-Maduro spoke for two hours from the Miraflores Presidential Palace in a presentation using polished videos showing suspects and images of the drones exploding.
-One video included a purported confession by one handcuffed suspect, whose face was blurred out as explained the plot.
+Maduro spoke for two hours from the Miraflores Presidential Palace in a presentation using videos showing suspects and images of the drones exploding.
+One video included a purported confession by a handcuffed suspect, whose face was blurred out as explained the plot.

 Maduro also held up military hats worn by soldiers with holes in them from debris the explosion.
-Several soldiers seated in the audience had white bandages on their heads, apparently injured in the assassination attempt.
+Several soldiers seated in the audience had white bandages on their heads, apparently injured by the explosions.

 The president also displayed wanted posters with names and pictures of other suspects who he said are living in the United States and Colombia.